LostByteSoft/Bash-Sha-256-Verification/readme.md

 Easy way or not in bash to verify create and hash for files and folders.

-Crc32 b2sum , cksum , sum , Sha1 (Sha are the same as Sha1) and Sha224 are not included but if you want it just ask !
+Crc32 b2sum , cksum , sum , Sha1 (Sha are the same as Sha1) , sha224 and sha384 are not included but if you want it just ask !

+Created in Linux Debian Cinnamon 12

-Tested and created in Linux Debian Cinnamon 12
+Tested in Debian Cinnamon 12 & 13 , mint 22.2 and LMDE 7

-IF YOU RENAME FILES BE SURE TO RENAME THE FILE IN HASH SUM TOO.

-THERE ARE NOT OPTION TO VERIFY ALL FILES.

-Udpadted on 2025-10-13
+Udpadted on 2025-10-26-13-21-40

-Files and use , ALL FILES
+Files and use , main software
 --------------------------------------------------------------------

+Hash : md5 , sha256 , sha512

 check_HASH_V6_XXX.sh